relab/thesis-proposals/2021/bbchain-dapp.md

 - Study the current procedures of academic institutions
 - Design and implement a web frontend or mobile application to access these procedures
 - Implement and deploy a Ethereum Faucet on the BBChain private cluster
-- Simulate an evaluation process using developed UI and the Faucet to fund the accounts
+- Simulate an evaluation process using the developed UI and the Faucet to fund the accounts
-- Optionally, a integration with the BBChain identity service will be done
+- Optionally, integration with the BBChain identity service can be done
 - Report on findings and lessons learned from the implementation, concluding on the feasibility of the developed application for the BBChain scenario

 ## Background on BBChain